mist64/cbmbus_doc/7 JiffyDOS.md

 * The LOAD protocol requires the complete file to be loaded in one go, there can be no UNTALK/TALK commands to stop and resume transmission.
 * The byte stream that is transmitted through channel 1 skips the first two bytes of the file: The host's implementation is expected to fetch the PRG load address though channel 0 before.

 The difference between the JiffyDOS receive and LOAD protocols is that the LOAD protocol does not have a handshake to wait for the device to be ready to send.
-During the byte transmission loop, the device is always assumed to be ready, but it can set an "escape" flag at the beginning of each iteration that makes both devices move to a different section of the protocol that allows stalling.
+During the byte transmission loop, the device is always assumed to be ready, but it can set an "escape" flag at the beginning of each iteration that makes both participants move to a different section of the protocol that allows stalling.

 So the LOAD protocol consists of two parts: escape mode and byte send mode.